 - An effective method of organizing associations, businesses, and governments, large and small.

-In English-speaking countries, as a method of organization sociocracy is often called dynamic governance, but around the world is simply called sociocracy.
+The history of group decision making is of course as old as life itself, and humans have been doing it for millenia.
+There is much to be considered in how we talk about this history, and you can read more about that here, in English-speaking countries, as a method of organization sociocracy is often called dynamic governance, but around the world is simply called sociocracy.
 In the 1970s, Gerard Endenburg developed earlier principles and practices of sociocratic organizations into a highly structured method of governance that worked not only in schools and associations but in businesses as well: Sociocratic Circle-Organization Method (SCM).

 Not Just a Statement of Values